prrao87/kuzudb-study/kuzudb/README.md

         WHERE p1.id > p2.id
         RETURN count(f) as numFollowers

-Number of second degree connections reachable in the graph:
+Number of first degree connections reachable in the graph:
 shape: (1, 1)
 ┌──────────────┐
 │ numFollowers │